 Many of the qualities you’re looking for from a wireless headset are the same you’d hope to find in any audio equipment—tone, build quality, and reliability leading the charge.
 As such we listen to each review model while playing different genres of game, listening to music, and watching movies with bombastic sound effects and surround mixes—think less Werner Herzog, more Chris Nolan.
 We also run a simple sine wave ‘swoop’ across the stated frequency response range (almost always the full 20Hz-20KHz these days), and in the case of surround headsets we’ll listen to positional audio tests like DTS Headphone-X test.
 There’s also our old favorite, the Virtual Barber Shop.
 YouTube’s compression does limit the overall sound quality, but it’s still a great way of separating the wheat from the chaff in surround sound earphones.

 There are a few wireless-specific elements we need to test for, too: battery life, charge time, range and latency.
 The former is pretty self-explanatory, though in addition to an ‘everyday use’ battery life test we also run the headset at full volume to discover how quickly the charge drains under those conditions.
 To ascertain charge time, we… well, we charge the headsets and note how long it takes.

 Range and latency are trickier to test in a scientific manner.
 However, having a good old walk around the house gives a good indication of range, and latency ultimately comes down to perception.
 With all that taken into account after several days of use, we’re in a good place to make the call on a headset.

-The wireless market’s considerably smaller than its wired counterpart—most of the big players in USB/3.5mm gaming headsets have a wireless option, but usually just the one.
+Most of the big players in USB/3.5mm gaming headsets have a wireless option, but usually just one.
 As such the current market competitors list is a bit slim.
 The range expands when you look as far as console-specific wireless cans, but in the interest of ensuring full compatibility we’ve stuck to officially supported PC models.